Building a Customer Centric Culture with Annette Pedroza

 Annette Pedroza: (01:25)

-To me, it means that your customer is at the centre of what you do and not just in your words, but in your actions.
+To me, it means that your customer is at the center of what you do and not just in your words, but in your actions.
 Does every employee understand what their contribution is to the customer experience?
 You’ve heard many companies say, “We’re customer centric, we’re all about the customer.
-Customer’s at the centre of everything we do.”
+Customer’s at the center of everything we do.”
 And I think, so there’s really a difference between listing that in your values and I think believing it with all your heart, right?
-And then knowing how to mobilise your company toward customer centricity.
+And then knowing how to mobilize your company toward customer centricity.

 Gabe Larsen: (01:58)